Quick answer

 - You really only use one service.
 Cancel Apple One and resubscribe to that single thing standalone.
 The cleanest example I keep pointing friends at: a student on Apple Music Student ($5.99/mo) gets Apple TV+ included free — one $5.99 line replaces $23.98 of standalone Music + TV+ and undercuts Apple One Individual by roughly $14/month.

 The point of the table above is to turn this into a real branch you can pick, not a hypothetical.
-Apple bills Apple One as a single line, which is exactly why the per-service cost goes invisible — I run my own subscriptions through Subnesio precisely so that one line shows up as six rows again, and the decision tree above becomes a calculation instead of a guess.
-For the wider argument on why bundles drift away from their value over time, I wrote the hidden cost of bundled subscriptions about exactly this drift across Apple One, Google One, and Adobe CC.
+Apple bills Apple One as a single line, which is exactly why the per-service cost goes invisible.
+For the wider argument on why bundles drift away from their value over time, see the hidden cost of bundled subscriptions.

 - iPhone or iPad.
 Settings → tap your name → Subscriptions → tap Apple One → Cancel Subscription, or pick a lower tier to downgrade.